Yuelioi/docs_yuelili_com/src/blender/docs/zh/development/Bpy-Types-Id/ID.md

 全名：asset_mark()

-Enable easier reuse of the data-block through the Asset Browser, with the help of customizable metadata (like previews, descriptions and tags)
+Enable easier reuse of the data-block through the Asset Browser, with the helpof customizable metadata (like previews, descriptions and tags)

 ### asset_clear()